BrandonCorey/LS_171/study_guide.md

 ## How do lower level protocols operate ##
 ### Data Link layer ###
-This layer is responsible for allowing the more logical layers to interface with physical with the physical.
+This layer is responsible for allowing the more logical layers to interface with physical.
 Its protocols are concerned with identifying physical devices to send data to
 ### Ethernet Protocol ###
 **PDU** - Ethernet frame
 - Encapsulates data from the Network layer above (IP packet) (lowest layer where encapsulation takes place)